 A. The Zoo is approximately 2 miles from downtown New Bedford.
 Our staff will be happy to point you in the right direction if you’d like to head there after your visit.

 Q. Is there someplace nearby I can eat?

 A. The Bear’s Den Café offers a full lunch & snack menu.
 It features a stunning 1,200-square-foot wildlife mural and has a beautiful view overlooking Buttonwood Brook and our deer and bison exhibit.
 Indoor and outdoor seating is available.
 Please be aware that the Cafe hours are reduced in the winter.

 A. The Black Bear Express Train and Wildlife Carousel are open everyday, weather permitting.
 You can call

-Q. Is Emily the Elephant still at the Buttonwood Park Zoo?
+Q. Is Emily the elephant still at the Buttonwood Park Zoo?

-Q. Can the zoo take in my pet (ex. turtle, bird, bunny)?
+Q. Can the Zoo take in my pet (ex. turtle, bird, bunny)?

-Q: I found an injured/orphaned wild animal, can I bring it to the zoo?
+Q: I found an injured/orphaned wild animal, can I bring it to the Zoo?

-A. Unfortunately, The Buttonwood Park Zoo does not have the staff or resources to provide care and rehabilitation for injured/orphaned wildlife.
+A. Unfortunately, the Buttonwood Park Zoo does not have the staff or resources to provide care and rehabilitation for injured/orphaned wildlife.
 We realize it’s hard to leave an injured or orphaned animal, but that is the best thing to do – let nature take its course.
 If that just isn’t possible, then the next step is to contact a Massachusetts licensed wildlife rehabilitator.
 Three local options in Massachusetts include the Tufts Wildlife Clinic in Grafton, the New England Wildlife Center in South Weymouth and the Cape Wildlife Center in Barnstable.
-You can access the full list of licensed wildlife rehabilatators here.
+You can access the full list of licensed wildlife rehabilitators here.